 How Does the Structure of an Ohio Sober Living House Help Someone Who Is In Recovery?

-As stated earlier, people that live in an Ohio hallway sober living house are in various stages of recovery and there is more consistent peer interaction, empowerment, and support which can help everyone’s recovery and all who reside in these types of facilities are held accountable for their actions.
 Residents are also encouraged to avoid friends and family that may encourage them to use alcohol and drugs, particularly individuals with whom they have used drugs and/or alcohol in the past.
 Residents are usually required or strongly encouraged to attend meetings and actively work a 12-step recovery program.
 Many sober living homes in Ohio have 12-step meetings available in the house itself.

 Finding a Sober Home in Ohio

 Some programs have these halfway houses lined up for those who are willing to extend their care and live in a structured environment.
 At OARC, we typically recommend clients to enter a sober homes and continue outpatient treatment, but it is not required.
 Finding a halfway house in Ohio can be stressful – you want to know that the one you or your loved one are planning to enter is reputable.
 If you have any questions regarding sober home options in your area, please do not hesitate to contact our toll-free line at any time.
 Call us at 800-481-8457 to learn more about local sober home options in Ohio.
 We are happy to help you find one that matches your needs.

 Keep in mind that a halfway house is not designed as a first line of defense.
 They are for people who completed rehab and now want to continue on the right path.
 Many sober homes will have a set of rules that one must meet prior to entering, including passing drug tests, breathalyzer tests, and may even require weeks or 30 days of sobriety before entering.